Azat, Armenia

 Azat (Ազատ) is a village in the Vardenis Municipality of the Gegharkunik Province of Armenia.
-In 1988-1989 Armenian refugees from Azerbaijan settled in the village.

 History

+'Azat is the Armenian equivalent for 'free.'

 Located in the village is a heavily ruined Armenian 11th century church and a pair of medieval khachkars.

 The village was the birthplace of Azerbaijani ashik Ashig Alasgar (1821–1926).

 Demographics

+In the late 19th century, the village comprised "...
+15 families of native Armenians as well as 20 others that had resettled there from Khoy, 7 from Bozlukh, and 8 from Bakhshi..."

-In 1911, Azat, then known as Agkilisa (Агкилиса), had a predominantly Tatar population of 180 within the Nor Bayazet uezd of the Erivan Governorate of the Russian Empire.
+In 1911, Azat, then known as Agkilisa (Агкилиса), had a predominantly Tatar (later known as Azerbaijanis) population of 180 within the Nor Bayazet uezd of the Erivan Governorate of the Russian Empire.